williamdemeo/cs644-fall2022/projects/Project2/README.md

 #### Data Aggregation

-Finally, we want to compare the *average time* spent on each activity, for all the combinations of working status, sex and age.
+Finally, we want to compare the **average time** spent on each activity, for all the combinations of working status, sex and age.

-We will implement the `timeUsageGrouped` method which computes the average number of hours spent on each activity, grouped by working status (employed or unemployed), sex and age (young, active or elder), and also ordered by working status, sex and age.
+Implement the `timeUsageGrouped` method which computes the average number of hours spent on each activity, grouped by working status (employed or unemployed), sex and age (young, active or elder), and also ordered by working status, sex and age.
 The values will be rounded to the nearest tenth.